isabella232/training-workshop/instructions/README.md

 You can get into this by logging in with your Microsoft account.
 - Use the `Sign in with Microsoft` button.
-- If prompted to permit access, click `Accept`.
+- If prompted to permit access, please accept it.

+Please ensure you can access the Octopus instance before you join the workshop.

 ## Azure Web Sites